cmeeren/Faqt/README.md

 See [DOCUMENTATION.md](DOCUMENTATION.md) for additional details, such as instructions on writing your own assertions, how to use the optional `%` operator (alias for `ignore`), customizing the output format, security considerations, and a FAQ with, among other things, a brief comparison with other assertion frameworks.

+## Contributing

+Contributions are welcome!
+Please see the [contribution guidelines](CONTRIBUTING.md) before opening an issue or pull request.